What Are Espresso Puck Screens and Do You Really Need One?

 These solid discs with perforations provide consistent water flow during extraction and can have the same effect as the mesh filter, although not as efficient.
 It may not be as prone to clogging, but when it comes to even distribution, my opinion as a barista is that mesh filters remain the superior choice.

-So choosing the right puck screen depends on your needs.
-My top recommendation is the mesh metal screen, but if you want to have faster cleanups or less clogging, then you might want to consider paper filters and steel disc puck screens respectively.
+My top recommendation is the mesh metal screen, or if you want to have faster cleanups or less clogging, then the paper filters.
+Steel disc puck screens are not my favorite, they aren’t as effective as paper or mesh screens.

 If you have the opportunity, feel free to experiment with each puck screen.
 After all, there’s always more than one way to make a delicious espresso shot.